-In Seoul, parking enforcement systems are installed on 42 four-lane (or less) roads (22%), 50 six-lane roads (27%), and 96 eight-lane (or more) roads.
+In Seoul, parking enforcement systems have been installed on 42 four-lane (or less) roads (22%), 50 six-lane roads (27%), and 96 eightlane (or more) roads.
 Seoul's enforcement systems are concentrated around the city's main roads.
-Specifically, parking enforcement systems are installed on 42 four-lane (or less) roads (22%), 50 six-lane roads (27%), and 96 eight-lane (or more) roads..
+Specifically, parking enforcement systems have been installed on 42 four-lane (or less) roads (22%), 50 six-lane roads (27%), and 96 eight-lane (or more) roads.
 The table below shows the status of parking enforcement systems across different roads and autonomous districts.
-The total number of systems in the entire city increased from 188 in 2007 to 252 in late 2014.
+The total number of systems in the entire city was increased from 188 in 2007 to 252 by late 2014.